FailAcademy/learning/wdp-vancouver/_slides/week-02/01-flexbox.md

 # flex-shrink

-Opposite to `flex-shrink`, determines the ability for an item to shrink proportionally:
+Opposite to `flex-grow`, `flex-shrink` determines the ability for an item to shrink proportionally:

 ```css
 .child {